-Ways How to Avoid Fraudulent Charities
+6 Ways How to Avoid Fake Charities

 July 31, 2018

-To be more clear, most of us know that kind of person who misuses the generosity of others for its very own egoism.
+To be more clear, most of us know that kind of person who misuses the generosity of others for their very own egoism.
 To not forget to mention that most generous people don’t even look back where their money is going when they decide to make a donation.
 These types of scams know this well, and they have decided to use it.
 To their own profit.

 Personal Experience with Fake Charities

 I, for example, have had a classmate in the high school who one day started to collect a certain amount of money from each and everyone in the class for the sake of the “entrance charges for the whole class together” to the next school party.
-And sure enough everyone started to pay those few euros and we were waiting for the party to take place.
+And sure enough, everyone started to pay those few euros and we were waiting for the party to take place.

 The guy who took the money had spent them on marijuana and turned out he never even had a plan for a party.
-In other classes in the same school I attended there were reports of students using almost the same agenda to collect money, but there were others also that went to people in the name of a charity.
+In other classes in the same school, I attended there were reports of students using almost the same agenda to collect money, but there were others also that went to people in the name of a charity.
 This was very little known back then and absolutely unexpected by teenagers.

-Why Fraud in Charities
+Why Fake Charities